Rajat-0707/aiWebsiteGenerator/README.md

 2. Link the repo in Netlify and set build commands / publish directory appropriately (e.g. build front-end, serve server).
 3. Configure any environment variables (if needed) and publish.

-_(Modify instructions according to your actual deployment setup.)_

----

 ## 🤝 Contributing